mouseless/learn-nuxt/configuration.md

 linked to the index, they are not generated.
 We add these pages to `generate.routes` to create them during generate.
 See `.theme/nuxt.config.ts` for an example.

+## Nitro Prerender Route

+Nitro PrerenderRoutes travels and creates all routes before runtime.

+In our project, there are some links that we use for testing in the document and we expect the page to be empty.
+For this reason, the build gives an error because Nitro cannot create routes from these links.
+To ignore these routes, we add these routes to the `nitro.prerender.ignore` array in `nuxt.config.ts`.